rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/client-libraries-tools.rst

 - Download the cookbook from the `cookbook rackspace monitoring GitHub repository`_.

-- For information about installing the Chef integration, see the `Rackspace Monitoring Automation - Integrate Monitoring with Chef`_ article in the Rackspace Knowledge Center.
+- For information about installing the Chef integration, see the :how-to:`Rackspace Monitoring Automation - Integrate Monitoring with Chef <rackspace-monitoring-automation-integrate-monitoring-with-chef>` article in the Rackspace Support How To collection.

 .. _Apache Libcloud: http://libcloud.apache.org